divyamakkar0/JAXformer/README.md

 ## Acknowledgements

-This guide was written by Aditya Makkar, Divya Makkar, and Chinmay Jindal.
+This guide was written by [Aditya Makkar](https://x.com/AdityaMakkar000), [Divya Makkar](https://x.com/_DivyaMakkar), and [Chinmay Jindal](https://x.com/chinmayjindal_).
+We are all undergraduate students studying Computer Science at the University of Waterloo.

 The website uses a Distill-style Jekyll theme called [Al-Folio](https://github.com/alshedivat/al-folio).
 The idea of the blog and front-end structure is inspired by Google DeepMind's [How to Scale Your Model](https://jax-ml.github.io/scaling-book/) guide.
 [Google's TRC](https://sites.research.google/trc/about/) was used to provide the compute needed.
 Thanks!